 This new side of the river seemed different than the other.
 It was more colourful, there seemed to be more bushes with yellow flowers too.
 The trees had a purple tinge to them all over which he had never noticed before.
 Some other trees had fruit growing on them, some were blue, some orange, and some were green.
 Theo was not used to so much colour, but he liked it.

-Theo began to hear the birds chirping louder and louder, as he approached the other side.
-He eventually got to a large empty circle of space, between some tall trees.
+He began to hear the birds chirping louder and louder, as he approached the other side.
+He saw a large empty circle of space, between some tall trees.
 The sun was pointing directly there.
 I wonder what adventure awaits me there, he thought.